top of page

 • Seniors who need long-term care

+The main factor Medicaid considers?
+Your household income.
 This is measured against the Federal Poverty Level (FPL) — which changes every year.

 💵 2025 Federal Poverty Level Examples (Lower 48 States):